dmvaldman/PRObedding/readme.md

 ## How to use

 Follow the notebook examples in the `/examples` directory.
+You don't need a GPU, the linear probes are computed using old skool methods since they can be solved for exactly.
+Just make a new config file that specifies some dataset(s) as in the `/examples/configs` directory, follow the simple examples, and you're off to the races.